Mynydd y Drum

-Mynydd y Drum is a hill on the border between the county of Powys and Neath Port Talbot County Borough, south Wales.
-The summit of the hill is in Neath Port Talbot (formerly the county of Glamorgan) at 298m and lies towards the western end of a broad curving ridge, the larger part of which is in Powys (former county of Brecknockshire).
+Mynydd y Drum is a hill on the border between the unitary authorities of Powys and Neath Port Talbot, south Wales.
+The summit of the hill is in Neath Port Talbot (the traditional county of Glamorgan) at 298 metres (978 feet) and lies towards the western end of a broad curving ridge, the larger part of which is in Powys (traditional county of Brecknockshire).
 The eastern half of the hill is currently being opencasted for coal.
 The hill is sometimes referred to simply as The Drum (a Welsh word, so pronounced 'drim').

 Geology

 The hill is formed from sandstones and mudstones of the South Wales Coal Measures which also contain numerous coal seams currently being worked within the large Nant Helen Opencast Coal Mine.

 Archaeology and industrial archaeology

 Several cairns of unknown age are found around the summit plateau though that formerly known as Garn Goch has been obliterated by the opencasting.
 The remains of numerous nineteenth century tramroads are scattered around the flanks of the hill, notably that of Claypon's Tramroad extension, one of the later parts of the Brecon Forest Tramroad linking Onllwyn with Ystalyfera in the Swansea Valley.